-We are piloting a whole school approach to preventing gender-based violence in schools, called Equally Safe at School.
-We were awarded funding in 2017 by the Scottish Government Violence Against Women and Girls Fund to pilot the project over three years, in 8 schools in total.
-We are working in partnership with Rape Crisis Scotland who are supporting the steering of the project, and with the University of Glasgow Social Public Health Science Unit, who will be responsible for evaluating the effectiveness of the intervention.
+We partnered in piloting a whole school approach to preventing gender-based violence in schools, called Equally Safe at School.
+Rape Crisis Scotland were awarded funding in 2017 by the Scottish Government Violence Against Women and Girls Fund to pilot the project over three years, in 8 schools in total.
+We worked in partnership with Rape Crisis Scotland for the implementation phase of the project.
+The University of Glasgow Social Public Health Science Unit are responsible for the evaluation of the effectiveness of the intervention.

 Equally Safe at School has been developed to complement the ongoing Sexual Violence Prevention Work that is being delivered in schools across Scotland, from local rape crisis centres.
 The project aims to equip schools with the tools to challenge gender based violence and stereotypes, and promote equality.
 Scottish crime statistics have revealed an increase in the category ‘other sexual crimes’ which includes acts of sexual violence perpetrated online.
 Analysis of this data showed that 79% of these incidents were perpetrated against school age young women.
 It also showed an increase in peer on peer sexual violence.

 By working with schools to increase awareness of these issues, and improve responses from other students and staff, we aim to reduce the amount of gender based violence experienced by young people, whilst also improving support for survivors.